MFR6340/theenglishextension.org/young-world-3/unit-1: Schools Around the World.md

 ## Supplemental Activities

 Visit the School Museum in Bern.
-Founded in
+A key exhibition historical schoolroom.
+It also has temporary exhibitions and Founded in